profsmith89/ctps/_sources/chap13.md

 Now we can edit `python32.py` in our IDE with full color syntax highlighting while running scripts with `python32`.
 We have two names for the same file.

 Step 3 requires us to tell the shell how to run our script in a manner that doesn't have us invoke the Python interpreter on the shell's command line.
 Note that all we did by setting the executable file permission bit was tell the shell that it's ok to run this file as a command; the shell also needs to know what it should do to execute the file.
-By convention, the shell expects this information at the start of an executable file.[^fn30] This means that we need to put some directions for the shell at the start of `python32`.
+By convention, the shell expects this information at the start of an executable file.[^fn29] This means that we need to put some directions for the shell at the start of `python32`.
 The format of these directions on Unix-like systems is as follows:

 `#!/usr/bin/env python3`

-This line starts with [a "shebang" sequence](https://en.wikipedia.org/wiki/Shebang_(Unix)) (i.e., `#!`), and the rest of it is the way the shell invokes the interpreter program.
+This line starts with a "shebang" sequence[^fn30] (i.e., `#!`), and the rest of it is the way the shell invokes the interpreter program.
 With this information, the shell turns `./python32` back into `python3 python32.py`.
 We now have a way to type one command (`./python32`) and the shell will launch the Python intepreter on a script (`python32.py`) that does all the work we had to previously write out on the shell's command line.
 We've shimmed the Python interpreter and made it look like it's producing our rewritten error message!

-We began this chapter saying that the right tool will make our problems easy.
-Regular expressions were the right tool for grabbing the data we wanted out of the Python interpreter's error messages, and the programming aspects of the shell were the right tool automating all we wanted done behind one simple command, which we built.
+We began this chapter saying that the right tool will make our problems easy to solve.
+Regular expressions were the right tool for grabbing the data we wanted out of the Python interpreter's error messages, and the programming aspects of the shell were the right tool for automating all we wanted done behind one simple command, which we built.
 We saw several ways to execute `rewrite.py`, and one of them turned out to be an elegant solution to our problem.

-\[Version 20240926\]

 [^fn1]: The undefined name is on line 5 of \`broken.py\`.